 HHT is inherited in an autosomal dominant manner; most individuals have an affected parent.
 HHT occurs with wide ethnic and geographic distribution, and it is significantly more frequent than formerly thought.
 It is most common in Caucasians, but it occasionally occurs in Asians, Africans, and individuals of Middle Eastern descent.
-The overall incidence of HHT in North America is estimated to be between 1:5,000 and 1:10,000.
-Penetrance seems to be age related, with increased manifestations occurring over one’s lifetime.
+The overall incidence of HHT in North America is estimated to be between 1 in 5,000 and 1 in 10,000.
+Penetrance seems to be age related, with increased manifestations occurring over one's lifetime.
 For example, approximately 50% of diagnosed individuals report having nosebleeds by age 10 years, and 80% to 90% by age 21 years.
 As many as 90% to 95% of affected individuals eventually develop recurrent epistaxis.

 Two genes are most commonly associated with HHT: the endoglin gene (ENG), containing 15 exons and located on chromosome 9 at band q34; and the activin A receptor, type II-like 1 gene (ACVRL1 or ALK1), containing 10 exons and located on chromosome 12 at band q1.
 Mutations in these genes occur in about 80% of individuals with HHT.
 ENG and ACVRL1 encode for membrane glycoproteins involved in transforming growth factor-beta signaling related to vascular integrity.
 Mutations in ENG are associated with HHT type 1 (HHT1), which has been reported to have a higher incidence of pulmonary AVMs, whereas ACVRL1 mutations occur in HHT type 2 (HHT2), which has been reported to have a higher incidence of hepatic AVMs.
 It has been suggested that HHT1 has a more severe phenotype compared to HHT2.